 Shingles with a rash usually clears up within two to six weeks.
 If you have shingles without a rash, your symptoms should clear up in a similar amount of time.
 In a few cases, the pain can remain after the shingles rash has healed.
 This is called postherpetic neuralgia (PHN).

-One case study suggests that people who have shingles without a rash are more likely to develop PHN than people who have the rash.
+One suggests that people who have shingles without a rash are more likely to develop PHN than people who have the rash.
 If you have a weakened immune system and shingles without a rash, you also may be more likely to have shingles again.

 In general, people who get the shingles vaccine have less severe shingles and a lower chance of having PHN.
 The shingles vaccine is recommended for people 50 years and older.